 If you are requesting access to any documents which do not contain the applicant’s personal information then the application must be made under the RTI Act (see above).
-From 1 July 2022, there is an RTI application fee of $49.70 for all RTI Act applications and possible processing charges of $8.35 per fifteen minutes spent working on the application.
+From 1 July 2022, there is an RTI application fee of $53.90 and possible processing charges of $8.35 per fifteen minutes spent working on the application.
 The application fee cannot be waived.
 There may also be access charges of $0.25 per A4 page for paper copies, but these will not apply for electronic copies.

 If you have any questions about how to pay the application fee, please contact the agency being applied to.
 You can find a list of RTI and IP agency contacts for departments on the RTI website.5 If the agency is not a department then refer to their website to locate contact details for the RTI Unit.
 If you cannot find the agency contact details then the OIC Enquiries Service may be able to assist you.

 If the applicant is the holder of an accepted concession card you can apply to have the processing and/or access charges waived due to financial hardship.
 See Fees and Charges and Applying for financial hardship as an individual for more information about fees and charges in relation to the application.